tomer-shavit/traffic-system/README.md

 ### PPO
 1. Neighborhood Size: The dimensions of the neighborhood grid.
 A 3x3 neighborhood is small enough to be computationally manageable but still complex enough to model various traffic patterns.
 2. BATCH_SIZE: How many experiences are included in each mini-batch during the training process
+3. NUM_OF_EPOCHS: The number of times the learning algorithm will pass through the entire training dataset
+4. policy_clip, gae_lambda, gamma, C1: Hyperparameters we took from open AI paper.